 Pitching for work is intimidating when you’re first getting used to it.
 It’s well worth investing time in creating high-quality targeted pitches for clients you’re interested in working work.
 Find prospective customers on freelance marketplace websites like UpWork, Problogger, Fiverr and Textbroker, or contact companies and sites you love directly.

 Your pitch should be a short and pithy introduction which gets customers interested.
 For example:

-“I’m a freelance writer and digital nomad, specialising in creating engaging copy about the products, services and tools which make life better as a traveller and remote worker.
-I’d love to discuss how I can help you grow your business with compelling blog posts and articles, and by generating energy in your social media channels”
+“I’m a freelance writer and digital nomad, specializing in creating engaging copy about the products, services and tools which make life better as a traveler and remote worker.
+I’d love to discuss how I can help you grow your business with compelling blog posts and articles, ad by generating energy in your social media channels”